OpenHistoricalDataMap/MapnikTileServer/docs/tests.rst

     them using any Python VM with basically no runtime overhead.

-On `travis <https://travis-ci.com/>`_ pipeline, the mypy tests will run and if there some error, the whole pipeline will shown as ``build failed``.
+On `travis <https://travis-ci.com/>`_ pipeline, the mypy tests will run and if their some  error, the whole pipeline will show as ``build failed``.

 To run mypy::